Updated May 1, 2017

 Torget Fish Market

 For Carrie’s birthday she decided we would go to the Torget Fish Market for dinner.
 Since the market closed at 4 pm that day we ate dinner a little earlier than usual.
 The fish market is located in modern-designed glass building on the waterfront.
 Each of the fishmongers sold a selection of pre-made food as well as raw seafood.
-The fish market was the best place to sample Norway’s fine selection of seafood.
-We decided on the Norwegian delicacy of whale, which we simply had to try, along with Norwegian caviar, and a shrimp, crayfish and salmon, and salmon sandwiches.
+The fish market was the best place to sample Norway’s fine selection of seafood, which we simply had to try, like Norwegian caviar, and as well as shrimp, crayfish and salmon, and salmon sandwiches.

 Later that evening we went to a local bar called Pengiven (Penguin).
 It was a cozy and ‘cool’ bar as described by Lonely Planet, situated in a part of town we had not visited.
 Their selection of Norwegian craft beers was vast and well worth the visit.
 The food, all traditional Norwegian staples, such as reindeer, whale, fish pie, and salmon, are also highly recommended.